nicolas-briemant/angular-app-automation/README.md

 [![Dependency Status](https://david-dm.org/nicolas-briemant/angular-app-automation.png)](https://david-dm.org/nicolas-briemant/angular-app-automation)

 Gulp automation suite for an angular app.
+> It also works for an app without angular.

 This package does certainly not cover all your needs.
 Feel free to fork it and create pull request with your improvements.